UnkleTayo/learning-go/README.md

 # Not your Regular Readme File

-> This Repository contains my Go Lang snippets, its not the best you can see out.
+> This Repository contains my Go Lang snippets, its not the best you can see out but it's worth giving a look.

+> Each folder contains a markdown file explaining concepts in the folder main.go file
-> It will keep getting  better with time,trusting Baby steps 😎.
+> It will keep getting  better with time,trusting my baby steps 😎.

 ## Resources